Managing Loan Debt

 Forbearance

-If you can’t make your scheduled loan payments, but don’t qualify for a deferment, we may be able to give you a forbearance.
+If you can’t make your scheduled loan payments but don’t qualify for a deferment, we may be able to give you a forbearance.
 A forbearance allows you to temporarily stop making payments on your loan, temporarily make smaller payments, or extend the time for making payments.
-Some common reasons for getting a forbearance are illness, financial hardship or serving in a medical or dental internship or residency.
+Some common reasons for getting a forbearance are illness, financial hardship, or serving in a medical or dental internship or residency.
 See your copy of the Borrower’s Rights and Responsibilities Statement for more examples.
 You can get more information by contacting your loan servicer.

-Under certain circumstances, we can automatically give you a forbearance, for instance, while we’re processing a deferment, forbearance, cancellation, change in repayment plan or consolidation, or if you’re involved in a military mobilization or a local or national emergency.
+Under certain circumstances, we can automatically give you a forbearance, for instance, while processing a deferment, forbearance, cancellation, change in repayment plan or consolidation, or if you’re involved in a military mobilization or a local or national emergency.

 The following website is available for additional information regarding your student loan: